 Tips and F.A.Q.

 In this pecan pie tart we're making our filling out of butter, brown sugar, eggs, corn syrup, vanilla, rum (or bourbon), and salt.
 And, of course, pecans!
+Other variations can include maple syrup, chocolate, or cream cheese, like in this pecan pie cheesecake!
+Check the recipe card below for the full ingredients and instructions!

-I usually use light corn syrup in my pecan pies, but if you like to use dark corn syrup that would work too.
+I usually use light corn syrup in my classic pecan pie, but if you like to use dark corn syrup that would work too.
 It adds a bolder, deeper flavor that to my taste can overpower some of the other flavors in the pie, but it can be used largely interchangeably.

 You may be wondering -- how do I make my pecan pie not runny?
 With this pecan pie tart you most likely won't have that issue because the filling is relatively thin.
 But if you're worried about your filling being too thin, you can add in an extra tablespoon or two of chopped pecans.